 The Global Independent Film Awards is an online awards competition dedicated to recognizing screenwriters, filmmakers, and actors for high quality work.
 We understand the amount of effort, commitment, and dedication that goes into creating high caliber films, scripts, and web content.
 Likewise, we realize how important it is for creators who achieve success in various filmmaking aspects, to be recognized for their successes.
 This recognition acts as independent corroboration for a writer, actor, or filmmaker that demonstrates their skill and expertise to studios, production companies, casting directors, producers, and even potential investors.

-The Global Independent Film Awards operates as an independent awards event, which means submissions are adjudicated, but do not screen publicly.
+The Global Independent Film Awards operates as an independent awards event.
+Submissions are adjudicated, but do not screen publicly.
 We will not in any way display your materials online, with the exception of a poster, screenshot, and/or a trailer, because we do not want to jeopardize your premier and/or distribution status.
 We receive all of our submissions online.
 They are then judged, and winners determined and announced at the end of the festival year.

 Do any of these words describe your film or script?